Hospitals & Asylums

 rocketed away at the designated moment on a six-month, 268 million-mile journey

 to Comet Tempel 1.
-Since late 2002, Tempel 1 has been slowly making
+Since late 2002, Tempel 1 has been slowly making its way back towards

-Comet Tempel 1, other than that it is an icy, rocky body about nine miles long
+the sun.
+Little is known about Comet Tempel 1, other than that it is an icy, rocky body about

-and three miles wide.
+nine miles long and three miles wide.
+During

-During the late summer and fall
+the late summer and fall of 2004, Tempel 1 was

-of 2004, Tempel 1 was on the other side of the sun from the earth and
+on the other side of the sun from the earth and therefore out of view.
+As the

-therefore out of view.
-As the earth continues around in its orbit,
+earth continues around in its orbit, Tempel 1

-astronomers were able to get images of the very dim comet.
-Deep Impact project members hope that many
+to get images of the very dim comet.
+Deep

-amateurs will particpate in its observing programs.
-The Small Telescope Science
+in its observing programs.
+The Small Telescope Science Program (STSP) is geared toward

-to take scientific data.
-For more casual observers there is the Amateur Observers'
+technically proficient observers who want to take scientific data.
+For more

-Program.
-Both will have galleries so be sure to visit often throughout the
+casual observers there is the Amateur Observers' Program.
+Both will have galleries so be

-spring and summer of 2005 to check out the latest images of Tempel 1.
-The
+sure to visit often throughout the spring and summer of 2005 to check out the

 launch of the Deep Impact spacecraft has been officially rescheduled on the